Dan’s Pere Marquette Lantern Collection

 Size: 24”T x 20” Diameter.
 Estimated date: Pre-1920 (There is no foot pedal to open lid hands free, and T hinges instead of the continuous piano hinge in later models.)

 My entire collection of Pere Marquette Railway lanterns to date (13qty 8/23/24).
-I'm sure more have been added since and add to the carousel above.
-(Update 20qty 11/10/24).
+More have been added since and are add to the carousel above.
+(Update 22qty as of 12/5/24).

-Added hooks to the cabinet doors to display the “double guards” together (From left to rIght: Adams 1897, Adams 1897, Dietz #39 Standard 1910, Adams 1903, and Adlake Reliable 1912.)
+The Adams Family with their cousin Dietz.: Added hooks to the cabinet doors to display the “double guards” together.
+From left to rIght: Adams 1897, Adams 1897, Dietz #39 Standard 1910, Adams 1909, and a Adams 1908

 A photo I took of the Pere Marquette 1225 (December 2023).
 It hangs proudly in our living room.
 It took First Place in the Best or Steam photo competition (Huckleberry Railroad & Crossroads Village 2024).
 Two 1913 Adlake Realible Lanterns with embossed globes bracket the photo.
 The Polar Express train displays on the shelf below.
 More info here.